appycodes.

 • Teams with a production web product whose backend, database and APIs already exist and should be reused

-• Vibe-coded UIs without a backend yet — we'll build the API layer and the native app together
+• Vibe-coded UIs without a backend yet: we will build the API layer and the native app together

 • Companies that want one team handling backend continuity and the mobile frontend, not two